robonoff/Cloud-Computing-2023-2024/Advanced-01/README.md

 # Cloud Advanced 01 -  Cloud Storage System Deployment w/ Kubernetes

-This directory contains all the required files for deploying a cloud storage system using K3s, a light-weight version of K8s.
+This directory contains all the required files for deploying a cloud storage system using `K3s`, a light-weight version of `K8s`.

 ## Prerequisites

-It's necessary to have installed k3s on the machine and helmchart.
+It's necessary to have installed `K3s` on the machine and `Helmchart`.

 ## Steps followed to build the container